 be avoided where possible, e.g. driving carefully.

-condition which may lead to heavy blood loss, should be taken into
+which may lead to heavy blood loss, should be taken into

-account before travelling to destinations
+account before travelling to destinations where good medical

-in advance may make it easier to find a blood donor
+advance may make it easier to find a blood donor in an

-illness which is spread as described above.
-Symptoms include
+which is spread as described above.
+Symptoms include chronic fatigue,

 there is a vaccine available which gives good protection against

-for those travelling to areas of high prevalence who plan to remain
+those travelling to areas of high prevalence who plan to remain

-there for lengthy periods such as voluntary workers,
+there for lengthy periods such as voluntary workers, who may be

-not generally at risk but may place themselves at risk by their sexual behaviour.
+at risk but may place themselves at risk by their sexual behaviour.

-It is given as a course of three 1ml
+It is given as a course of three 1ml intra-muscular injections,